HL7NZ/hpi/input/pagecontent/PractitionerComplianceTesting.md

   border-collapse: collapse;
 }
 </style>
-<caption>*NOTE: Access is restricted to Practitioner Search by name and date of birth – prior permission should be sort from the [Integration team](mailto:integration@health.govt.nz) before developing this functionality into an application</caption>
+<caption>*NOTE: Access is restricted to Practitioner Search by name and date of birth – prior permission should be sort from the <a href="mailto:integration@health.govt.nz">Integration team</a>before developing this functionality into an application</caption>
 <tr><th>Reference</th>
 <th>Purpose – Demonstrate that the</th>
 <th>Input values</th>